SIG plc

 SIG plc is a British-based international supplier of insulation, roofing, commercial interiors and specialist construction products.
 It is listed on the London Stock Exchange.

+It was originally established as Sheffield Insulations Limited in 1959 by Ernest Adsetts; his son, Norman Adsetts, was appointed managing director in 1970 and chairman in 1985.
+Four years later, it was floated on the London Stock Exchange as Sheffield Insulations Group plc.
+Amid a spree of acquisitions in the 1990s, the company was rebranded as SIG plc in 1995.
+The early to mid 2000s saw further acquisitions and a few divestments amid strong profitability, the firm exiting the US market and entering the French one instead.
+The start of the Great Recession in 2008 led to the prompt closure of 80 branches and loss of 1,000 jobs at SIG; the company had largely recovered by 2012, permitting expansion in the European market.
+The mid 2010s saw several divestments, such as of its German roofing division in exchange for £9 million.
+By 2017, further restructuring was underway and, in February 2018, it was revealed that the firm's profits had been overstated, leading to an investigation of the auditor.
+The COVID-19 pandemic in the United Kingdom was attributed for losses recorded in the early 2020s.

 History

-The company was founded by Ernest Adsetts in 1957 Sheffield as Sheffield Insulations Limited;.
-His son Norman Adsetts joined the firm in 1966, becoming managing director in 1970, and then chairman in 1985.
-The company was first listed on the London Stock Exchange in 1989, when it became Sheffield Insulations Group plc.
-The company expanded rapidly in the start of the 1990s, acquiring Ceilings Distribution Ltd, a supplier in the United Kingdom of ceilings products, in 1990, Freeman Group, a large British insulation distributor, and Isokauf in Germany in 1994 and Komfort Systems, a supplier of partition systems for offices, in 1995.
+The company was founded in Sheffield by Ernest Adsetts under the name Sheffield Insulations Limited in 1957.
+Nine years later, his son, Norman Adsetts, joined the firm and became its managing director in 1970; he became its chairman in 1985.
+The company underwent a floatation on the London Stock Exchange in 1989, when it became Sheffield Insulations Group plc.
+The company expanded rapidly during the early 1990s, acquiring Ceilings Distribution Ltd, a UK-based supplier of ceilings products, in 1990, and Freeman Group, a large British insulation distributor, and the German firm Isokauf in 1994, and Komfort Systems, a supplier of partition systems for offices, in 1995.

 The company was renamed SIG plc in 1995.
-Norman Adsetts retired the following year.
-Acquisitions in the end of the 1990s included WKT and Golinski of Germany in 1996, and Asphaltic, a major roofing supplier in the United Kingdom, CP Supplies and Branton Industries and Distribution International in the United States in 1997.
-In 2000, the company bought Nouwens Group in the Netherlands, and in 2001, it bought Capco, suppliers of interiors, roofing and insulation in the United Kingdom and Ireland.
+One year later, Norman Adsetts retired.
+Acquisitions made during the latter half of the 1990s included WKT and Golinski of Germany in 1996, and Asphaltic, a major UK roofing supplier, CP Supplies and Branton Industries and Distribution International in the United States in 1997.
+In 2000, the company bought Nouwens Group in the Netherlands, and in 2001, it purchased Capco, suppliers of interiors, roofing and insulation in the United Kingdom and Ireland.
 This was followed in 2002 by the acquisition of AM Proos and Clydesdale Roofing Supplies.
 In 2002, David Williams was appointed Chief Executive.